 Comstock Township Library does not charge fines for overdue materials, with the exception of mobile hotspots and Playaway Launchpads.
-As of March 3, 2020 all outstanding overdue fines have been waived.
 We believe this furthers our mission of allowing equitable access to information for all.

 What does fine free mean?